Kotlin/dataframe/docs/StardustDocs/topics/write.md

 and

->Column "isHappy" is not described in target schema and was ignored
+> Column "isHappy" is not described in the target schema and was ignored